LucasAlvso/wiredolphin/README.md

 ```

 Notes:
+- The image builds `traffic_tunnel` from the sources in `./tunnel` and runs it in server mode (`-s`) on `$TUN_UNDERLAY_IF`, creating `$IFACE` (tun0 by default) inside the container; the analyzer attaches to it.
+- The container requires `CAP_NET_ADMIN` and `CAP_NET_RAW`, and `/dev/net/tun` to create the virtual interface; compose sets these up.
-- The service uses `network_mode: host` so it can see host interfaces.
-On Docker Desktop for Windows/macOS, this refers to the Linux VM and will not expose your host OS interfaces.
-To analyze real `tun0` traffic, run on the Linux proxy host itself.
+- On Docker Desktop for Windows/macOS, all of this runs inside the Linux VM.
+To observe real host traffic, prefer running on a Linux host where you control the underlay interface.
-- The container runs with `CAP_NET_RAW` (and `NET_ADMIN`) to open raw sockets.
-Root inside the container is required, but the service is not fully privileged.

 ## Usage